Battle of Alameda: The battle

-In March 756, ʿAbd al-Raḥmān entered Seville, which at that time controlled the provinces of Elvira, Sidonia, and Málaga.
-His forces, composed of Syrians, Yemenis, and Berbers, advanced along the Guadalquivir Valley, while Yūsuf marched from his capital Córdoba toward Seville.
+In March 756, Abd al-Rahman entered Seville, which at that time controlled the provinces of Elvira, Sidonia, and Málaga.
+His forces, composed of Syrians, Yemenis, and Berbers, advanced along the Guadalquivir Valley, while Yusuf marched from his capital Córdoba toward Seville.
 Upon learning of his opponent’s advance, Yūsuf returned to the capital.

 The two armies eventually faced each other on opposite banks of the swollen Guadalquivir River, which could not be crossed.
 Both forces marched parallel to each other until they reached al-Musara (Alameda), just outside the city of Córdoba.

-Negotiations were opened: Yūsuf offered one of his daughters in marriage and a dowry of lands.
-On 13 March, aware of his troops’ exhaustion and the enemy’s superior condition, ʿAbd al-Raḥmān asked his men whether they preferred peace or battle; they chose battle.
+Negotiations were opened: Yusuf offered one of his daughters in marriage and a dowry of lands.
+On 13 March, aware of his troops’ exhaustion and the enemy’s superior condition, Abd al-Rahman asked his men whether they preferred peace or battle; they chose battle.

-When the river’s level dropped, ʿAbd al-Raḥmān pretended to accept Yūsuf’s proposal, who even sent animals to feed the Umayyad troops.
-But at nightfall, ʿAbd al-Raḥmān’s army secretly crossed the river.
+When the river’s level dropped, Abd al-Rahman pretended to accept Yūsuf’s proposal, who even sent animals to feed the Umayyad troops.
+But at nightfall, Abd al-Rahman's army secretly crossed the river.
 At that moment, his force numbered about 2,000 cavalry and 3,000 infantry.

-At dawn, both sides prepared for battle. ʿAbd al-Raḥmān placed his infantry in the center, despite a shortage of cavalry on the flanks.
+At dawn, both sides prepared for battle.
+Abd al-Rahman placed his infantry in the center, despite a shortage of cavalry on the flanks.
 Armed only with a bow, he was almost the only one mounted on a true warhorse, surrounded by his most loyal men.
 Lacking a standard, he improvised one with a green turban tied to a spear, a symbol that later became the banner of the Umayyads of al-Andalus.